Skip to main content

 Pronouns take the place of a noun (person, place, or thing) and are used in everyday speaking and writing.
 Gender pronouns, therefore, take the place of people’s names and are often used interchangeably without cognition.
 For example, you may find yourself saying, "He took the dog for a walk," or "She is best friends with Norm the Niner," these are some examples of how gender pronouns are used in everyday conversations.
 This is because our brains have been socialized to make associations with how we perceive someone and which pronouns we use.
 However, this could be extremely harmful.

-The IEE recognizes that gender exists on a spectrum and is not binary in nature.
+Gender exists on a spectrum and is not binary in nature.
 It is important to use the correct pronouns when referring to someone in order to respect their humanity.
 Some examples of pronouns are they/them, she/her, he/him, amongst many others and combinations of any and all.

 Many people use pronouns outside of she/her and he/him.
 The pronouns they/them are not limited to plural use and can be used to describe one person and not just a group of individuals.